 \subsection{Training Objective}

-In real-world bioinformatics scenarios, the majority of sentence-code pairs are inconsistent.
-Consequently, the BioCon dataset exhibits a significant class imbalance.
-Directly applying the standard cross-entropy loss may bias the model toward the majority class, thereby degrading its ability to identify consistent pairs.

-To address this issue, we adopt weighted Focal Loss as the training objective to emphasize hard examples and minority-class samples.
-The standard cross-entropy loss for a sample is defined as:
+Due to class imbalance in BioCon, directly applying standard cross-entropy loss may bias the model toward the majority class, thereby weakening its ability to identify minority-class samples.
+To address this issue, we adopt a weighted Focal Loss to emphasize hard and minority samples.